 At the time of registration, dancers receive a full handbook on our policies and procedures to guide new dance families in their dance education with UVDC!
 Below you can find our general policies that can be helpful before arriving for your first class!

 - Guests & dancers: Please keep our studio clean.
 No food or drink besides plain water inside the studio.
-(Use clear bottles with secure lids please, no straws.)
+(Use clear bottles with secure lids please, no glass, no straws.)